openshift-kni/kni-enhancements/enhancements/cluster-validation-tool.md

 performance and resource requirements for specific use cases.
 When a cluster, or deployment of clusters, deviates from the reference configuration the impacts may be subtle, transient, or delayed for some period of time.
-When working with these clusters across their lifetimes it is important to be able to validate the configuration against the known working reference configuration to identify potential issues before they impact end users, service level agreements, or cluster uptime.
+When working with these clusters across their lifetimes it is important to be able to validate the configuration against the known valid reference configuration to identify potential issues before they impact end users, service level agreements, or cluster uptime.

-This enhancement describes a tool capable of doing an "intelligent" diff between a reference configuration and a set of CRs representative of a deployed "production" cluster.
+This enhancement describes a tool capable of doing an "intelligent" diff between a reference configuration and a set of CRs representative of a deployed production cluster.
 These CRs may derive from many potential sources such as being pulled from a live cluster, read from a git repository, or extracted from a support archive.
 The reference configuration is sufficiently annotated to describe expected user variations versus required content.